 ✅ Understand the resin you’re using.

-Not all resins are the same.
-If you’re saying ‘resin doesn’t work’, I’m betting you aren’t one who likes reading directions.
-Which, in all honesty, describes me too.
-But let’s just say that in all my years of helping artists worldwide with making resin jewelry, 99% of the time when things go sideways, it’s operator error.
+If you’re still thinking, ‘resin doesn’t work’, I’m betting you aren’t one who likes reading directions.
+Which, in all honesty, describes me too sometimes.
+But let’s just say that in all my years of helping artists worldwide with making resin jewelry, 99% of the time, when things go sideways, it’s operator error.

 Project #1: Mix resin

-For your first project, make something where the resin is the only variable.
+Make something where the resin is the only variable for your first project.
 Why?
 If something goes wrong, there’s only one place to look for the reason.
 To do this, make something that you pour the resin into that doesn’t need demolding.
 Jewelry bezels are perfect for this.
 Mix the epoxy resin kit, pour it into the reservoir.
-You don’t have to worry about demolding and will have results within 24 hours.
+You don’t have to worry about demolding, and you’ll know how you did the next day.

 Goal #2: Understand what happens when you add things to your resin

-Resin is begging for you to add things like resin colors, papers, glitters and more to it.
-But, you must seal anything porous first before adding to the resin.
+Resin is begging for you to add things like resin colors, papers, glitters, and more.
+But, you must seal anything porous first before adding it to the resin.
 Otherwise, you’ll end up with something that looks like the paper at the bottom of a buffalo wings basket.

 How do you know if it’s porous?
 Ask yourself whether getting the item wet will stain it.
-If the answer is yes, then you will need to seal.
-And here’s how you do that:
+If the answer is yes, then you will need to seal it.

-Once you’re good at projects #1 and #2, tempt your resin with a chance to go wrong.
+Once you’re good at project #1, tempt your resin with a chance to go wrong.
 Yep.
 If you don’t push yourself to fail, you will never get good at making resin jewelry.

 Resin hates moisture, so learn what it’s like to add moisture, like colors or items that need sealing.
 It’s another variable that can cause problems, but see my logic here?
 If you’ve done great until this part, then you’ll know exactly what to improve next time.
-Try this project: Dr. Seuss jewelry
+Try this project: Recycle greeting cards into resin pendants

 Goal #3: Let’s get a little moldy